Bunions & big toe arthritis

 Internal fixation maintains correction during healing

-Both techniques can achieve excellent results.
-Your surgeon will recommend the best approach for your specific case.
+Both techniques can achieve excellent results — your surgeon will recommend the best approach for your specific case.
+Technology information regarding the Stryker PROstep system is provided by Stryker Corporation, the manufacturer.

 Weeks 1–2